mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 Testing
 =======

-So initial smoke-testing has been completed successfully.
+Initial smoke-testing has been completed successfully.
 Another set of tests focusing on the behaviour of openstack services when galera and rabbitmq are down is in the process of being run.

 Particular focus will be on failover scenarios and recovery times and making sure that there are no regressions compared to the current HA architecture.